kimwalisch/primecount/doc/Hard-Special-Leaves.md

 $O(segment\ size^{\frac{1}{3}})$.
 Hence each element of the second counter array contains the current number of unsieved elements in the interval
 $[i\times segment\ size^{\frac{1}{3}}, (i+1)\times segment\ size^{\frac{1}{3}}[$.
 Now when we need to count the
-number of unsieved elements ≤ n, we first iterate over the first counter array and sum the counts of its elements.
+number of unsieved elements ≤ $n$, we first iterate over the first counter array and sum the counts of its elements.
 Once the remaining distance becomes < $segment\ size^{\frac{2}{3}}$, we switch to our second counter array and sum the counts of its elements until the remaining distance becomes < $segment\ size^{\frac{1}{3}}$.
-When this happens, we count the remaining unsieved elements ≤ n by simply iterating over the sieve array.
+When this happens, we count the remaining unsieved elements ≤ $n$ by simply iterating over the sieve array.
 Below is a graphical representation of 3 counter levels with a segment_size of 8 (last level).
-At each level we perform at most $segment\ size^{\frac{1}{levels}}$ count operations to find the number of unsieved element ≤ n.
+At each level we perform at most $segment\ size^{\frac{1}{levels}}$ count operations to find the number of unsieved element ≤ $n$.

 <img src="https://raw.githubusercontent.com/kimwalisch/primecount/gh-pages/images/tree_3_counter_levels.svg">